auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ## Installing the Kernel and Modules

 At this point, we have a compiled kernel and modules.
-For the VM to use them, we need to either put them inside the VM (using SSH, or mounting the disk image), or configure the VM to boot from the new kernel by passing it to libvirt.
+For the VM to use them, we need to either put them inside the VM (using SSH, or mounting the disk image) or configure the VM to boot from the new kernel by passing it to libvirt.
 I will show a few methods, but some of them are not complete.
-In these cases, you can combine them to deploy the both the Kernel and its modules.
+In these cases, you can combine them to deploy both the Kernel and its modules.

-### Method 1 (Modules + Kernel): using the kworkflow tool
+### Method 1 (Modules + Kernel): using the KWorkflow tool

-The kworkflow tool is a tool that helps you streamline the process of building and testing the kernel.
+The KWorkflow tool is a tool that helps you streamline the process of building and testing the kernel.
-This is the easiest way to install everything to the VM.
+This is the easiest way to install everything on the VM.
 Its features help with Kernel development in various ways (and I will mention some later).

-To install it, check [kworkflow.org](https://kworkflow.org) for instructions.
+To install it, check [KWorkflow.org](https://KWorkflow.org) for instructions.
 Assuming you have it installed, you can configure it to deploy the

 ```bash